ni/systemlink-client-docs/examples/tag/query/README.md

 ### Bulk Operations

-The tag API enables creating tags individually via the `Open` method, or in bulk using the `Update` method.
+The Tag API enables creating tags individually via the `Open` method, or in bulk using the `Update` method.
 In general, applications should use bulk operations whenever possible to reduce the number of requests made to the server.
 Similarly, tag values can be read individually via the `TagValueReader` classes